-RS-485 Output terminals.
-This is removed on all except the last wired Module.
+Module has a 120 ohm end-of-line resistor on its RS-485 output terminals.
+This is removed on all except the last wired module.

 The 24 VDC field wiring needs to be of an appropriate gauge for the number of annunciators and the total wiring run length.
-See the specifications section "Current Drain for Battery Calculations", and calculate the maximum current for all Annunciators summed together.
+Use the Current Drain for Battery Calculations on page 10 to calculate the maximum current for all annunciators summed together.